Multifidelity sensor placement in Bayesian state estimation problems: Introduction

 \section{Introduction}

 In many inverse problems, from climate and weather prediction to medical imaging and fluid dynamics, the effectiveness of data collection strategies strongly influences the quality of the resulting estimates \cite{ocean_climate_observing, tsunami, mri_imaging, fluid1, fluid2}.
 Within these problems, the underlying system state is often only observable through noisy measurements, and it can be expensive or harmful to take many such measurements.
-Due to these practical considerations, practitioners often rely on sparse and noisy measurements.
+Due to these budgetary and practical considerations, practitioners often rely on sparse and noisy measurements to reconstruct the state.
 Therefore, deciding where to place sensors and what type of sensors to use is a central challenge in these applications.

 This challenge is often referred to as the sparse sensor selection problem, in which one seeks the most informative sensor configuration for reconstructing a system state from limited data \cite{9152984}.
 Previous work has examined this problem, assuming a fixed number of sensors of the same quality \cite{Attia_2022, eswar2025bayesiandoptimalexperimentaldesigns, article, kakasenko2025bridginggapdeterministicprobabilistic}.
 However, in practice, sensors often vary widely in quality and cost: high-precision sensors may be more accurate but significantly more expensive or power-hungry, while cheaper alternatives may provide noisier or biased measurements \cite{evaluation_metrics,biosensors,structural_damage}.
 These trade-offs highlight the need for multifidelity, cost-constrained sensor placement strategies, which have received comparatively little attention (see Related Work in \Cref{ssec:relatedwork}).
-Hence, we consider the optimal placement of sensors with different costs and fidelities.

-We approach this problem through the framework of budgetary optimal experimental design (OED), in which we quantify optimality through minimizing the uncertainty of the reconstruction \cite{eswar2025bayesiandoptimalexperimentaldesigns}, via the Bayesian D-optimality criterion.
-While this criterion provides a principled formulation, solving the resulting optimization problem exactly is NP-hard \cite{eswar2025bayesiandoptimalexperimentaldesigns}, motivating the exploration of other methods.